xarray-contrib/datatree/docs/source/hierarchical-data.rst

     bart = DataTree(name="Bart")
     lisa = DataTree(name="Lisa")

-Each of these node objects knows their own ``.name``, but they currently have no relationship to one another.
+Each of these node objects knows their own :py:class:`~DataTree.name`, but they currently have no relationship to one another.
 We can connect them by creating another node representing a common parent, Homer Simpson:

 .. ipython:: python